 How a Linen Exchange Program Works

-A managed linen exchange program is an ongoing service that gives residents access to professionally laundered bed and bath linens during a defined service term.
-Instead of buying linens or running them through shared residential laundry, residents exchange used items for clean ones at designated sites within their building or community.
+A linen exchange program is an ongoing service that gives residents access to professionally laundered bed and bath linens during a defined service term.
+The linens are provided for use during the term rather than sold or given to keep, and residents exchange used items for clean ones at designated sites within their building or community.

 This post offers a high-level look at how such a program works from a resident's perspective.